elyra-ai/examples/pipelines/hello_world/README.md

 ### Inspecting the pipeline run results

 A _local pipeline run_ produces the following output artifacts:
-- The output cells of each executed notebook are updated.
+- Each executed notebook is updated and includes the run results in the output cells.
-- If any notebook persists data/files they are stored in your local file system.
+- If any notebook persists data/files they are stored in the local file system.

-You can access output artifacts from the File Browser.
-In the screen capture below the `hello world` pipeline output artifacts are highlighted in green.
+You can access output artifacts from the _File Browser_.
+In the screen capture below the `hello_world` pipeline output artifacts are highlighted in green.

  ![View local pipeline run output artifacts](doc/images/review_pipeline_output_artifacts.png)

 ### Next steps

 This concludes the Hello World tutorial.
+You've learned how to
+- create a notebook pipeline
+- add and configure notebooks
+- run a notebook pipeline in a local environment
+- monitor the pipeline run progress
+- inspect the pipeline run results

 If you'd like you can extend the pipeline by adding two more notebooks, which can be executed in parallel after notebook `Part 1 - Data Cleaning.ipynb` was processed:
- - `Part 2 - Data Analysis.iynb`
+ - `Part 2 - Data Analysis.ipynb`
- - `Part 3 - Time Series Forecasting.iynb`
+ - `Part 3 - Time Series Forecasting.ipynb`

 Each of the notebooks can run in the `Pandas` Docker image and doesn't have any input dependencies, doesn't require any environment variables and doesn't produce an additional output files.